 Finding Out I Was Having a Miscarriage

-As I sit here reflecting on my visit with the doctor (who squeezed me in for an appointment 1 day early due to my concerns), my mind keeps going back to the minute or so where the picture of my uterus came up on the ultrasound screen and the doctor was silent, moving the camera around and around, examining the picture.
+As I sit here reflecting on my visit with the doctor who squeezed me in for an appointment 1 day early due to my concerns, my mind keeps going back to the ultrasound.
+The picture of my uterus came up on the screen and the doctor was silent.
+She just stood there moving the camera around and around, examining the picture.

 It was such a long 60 seconds.
 Slow motion, actually.
-I imagine it’s the same when you are going through an accident or having a life altering moment where time almost stands still and things seem surreal.
+I imagine it’s the same when you are going through an accident or having a life-altering moment where time stands still and things seem surreal.